Who Went Home On ‘The Challenge XXX: Dirty 30’ Episode 9? [Spoilers]

-It was a night of racist comments on The Challenge XXX: Dirty 30 tonight, as Camila made some disrespectful comments to Leroy.
-This was the topic of the night on The Challenge 2017, but who went home on The Challenge XXX: Dirty 30 tonight?
+It’s a night of racist comments on The Challenge XXX: Dirty 30 tonight, as Camila makes some disrespectful comments to Leroy.
+This is the topic of the night on The Challenge 2017, but who goes home on The Challenge XXX: Dirty 30 tonight?
 Find out the Episode 9 results below in our The Challenge XXX spoilers.

 Last week on The Challenge XXX: Dirty 30, we saw the end of the elimination challenge between close friends Cory and Hunter.
 It was a close one, but Hunter pulled out the win and Cory joined Aneesa in heading to the Redemption House.
 We had the trivia challenge, which Tony and Camila won.
 Afterwards, they all went out to celebrate, and after a lot of drinks, Camila and Tony were kissing on the bus, as the night came to an end.